sinequa/sba-angular/docs/getting-started.md

 After ensuring an understanding of these topics, new developers should use this website to become familiar with Sinequa-specific concepts.
 In particular:

-- The [tutorial](tutorial/tutorial.html) is a good way to understand the main Sinequa services and components.
+- The [tutorial](tutorial/tutorial.html) is a good way to learn about the main Sinequa services and components.
 It can be completed in a few hours.
 - The [architecture](guides/1-architecture.html), [development](guides/3-development.html) and [version control](guides/5-version-control.html) guides are important first reads as well.
 - The [tips & tricks](tipstricks/tipstricks.html) can also answer many common beginner questions.